darrendaz/project-home-grown/README.md

 $ rails s
 ```

-Navigate to 'http://localhost:3000/login' in your browser.
+Navigate to http://localhost:3000/login in your browser.

 Create a user by signing up either with email and password or omniauth through your GitHub account.

 IMPORTANT: YOU MUST SIGN UP BEFORE SEEDING OTHERWISE THE DUMMY DATA WON'T SEED AND YOU WILL GET AN ERROR!

-Once you've signed up, you can seed the dummy data with 'rake db:seed' command.
+Once you've signed up, you can seed the dummy data with `rake db:seed` command.

 ```
 $ rake db:seed
 ```

-Seed data should now be displaying when you navigate to 'http://localhost:3000/user/1/gardens' in your browser.
+Seed data should now be displaying when you navigate to http://localhost:3000/user/1/gardens in your browser.

 Enjoy! 🙂